robotframework/statuschecker/README.rst

 any of the valid log levels in capital letters.
 If the level is not given it defaults to ``INFO``.

+Possible leading and trailing whitespace is ignored both in the expected and in the actual log message.

 This syntax can be used multiple times to test multiple messages.
 It also works together with specifying the expected error message with ``FAIL``, but it that case ``FAIL`` and the expected error must